310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Hajime %}
 I’m really glad you're safe~ But why were you trampled down by bookcases?

-Takamine-kun has physical strength so it was fine this time, but if it was only me I would have never been able to help you out of there.
+Takamine-kun had the physical strength to make it through, but I would have never been able to help you out of there if I were on my own.

-I don't really get what happened, but please be more careful, okay?
+I don't really understand how this happened, but please be more careful, okay?
 {% endbubble %}

 {% bubble Tsumugi %}
 I got scolded by my junior…!
-Uugh, it’s not like I like being trampled by bookcases either!
+Ughh, it’s not like I like being trampled by bookcases either!

-I was organizing the bookcases as a bit of my duty as a committee member.
-During these times, the old books get moldy from the rain, so I was carrying all the valuable old books down to the underground archive where the humidity level is adjusted so as to preserve them.
+I was organizing the bookcases as part of my duty as a committee member.
+During these times, the old books get moldy from the rain, so I was carrying all the valuable old books down to the underground archive where the humidity level is adjusted for preservation purposes.

 In their place, I’d carry up books from the archive to put them in the blank spots of the bookcase.